- Form a Company Now! +

 The Delaware Court of Chancery is a non-jury trial court that serves as Delaware's court of original and exclusive equity jurisdiction, and adjudicates a wide variety of cases involving trusts, real property, guardianships, civil rights and commercial litigation.

 The court was first established in 1792 and is based on the English model of a Chancery Court.
-In old English law the King was the final maker of laws, but the Chancellor would hear and decide cases where there were no laws, or remedy at law.
+In old English law the King was the final maker of laws, but the Chancellor would hear and decide cases where there was no existing law or legal remedy in place.

-Litigants can therefore rely on fair and unbiased decisions based on the law rather than public opinion.
-Chancellors rely on more than two hundred years of case law (history) in making their rulings.
+Therefore, litigants can rely on fair and unbiased decisions based on the law rather than public opinion.
+Chancellors rely on more than 200 years of case law (history) in making their rulings.
 This tends to make the decisions of the Chancellors more predictable than decisions made by juries, and makes businesses more confident of a decision based on law and precedent rather than emotions and prejudices.

 Corporations of all sizes are formed in Delaware because business owners understand that the Chancellors on the Court of Chancery are using the business judgement rule.

-Sometimes those decisions are questioned by shareholders.
-When shareholders sue the Board of Directors the case is called a “derivative suit” which makes up the majority of the high-profile cases brought to the Court of Chancery.
+When shareholders sue the Board of Directors, the case is called a “derivative suit.”
+This makes up the majority of the high-profile cases brought to the Court of Chancery.